nest/nest-simulator/doc/htmldoc/get-started_index.rst

          ^^^

          * :ref:`run_simulations`: A guide describing various factors in running simulations
-         * :ref:`random_numbers`: A guide to how random number are used in network simulations
+         * :ref:`random_numbers`: A guide to how random numbers are used in network simulations

     .. grid-item-card::